PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 }
 ```

-Our flake provides neovim as a default package for the `x86_64-linux` system,
+Our flake provides Neovim as a default package for the `x86_64-linux` system,
-and a default app refers executes neovim's binary.
+and a default app executes Neovim's binary.

 Now, lets run the app!